Two of Wands

 Reading the Card

-Both the upright and reversed card represent ambition (or its lack) leading to a decision.
-There are two routes.
-One that is high risk and has the potential for great gains and one that suggests remaining in a position of safety.
+Both the Upright and Reversed cards represent ambition (or its lack) leading to a decision.
+There are two routes: one of high risk with the potential for great gains, and one of remaining in a position of safety.

-The upright card represents the character on the card planning to ‘leave the castle and seek their own fortune’.
-They are moving from a position of comfort towards an even better position.
-This move is driven by passion, obsession or ambition.
+The Upright card represents the character planning to 'leave the castle and seek their own fortune'.
+They are moving from a position of comfort toward an even better position.
+This move is driven by passion, obsession, or ambition.

-This is a significant decision requiring courage as they may be risking the original safe starting position of the castle.
-However, not following this route would also have repercussions later, as staying in the castle would in hindsight be seen as a lack of ambition and lost chances for great success.
+This is a significant decision requiring courage, as they risk losing the safety of their starting position.
+However, not following this route will have repercussions later.
+In hindsight, staying in the castle will be seen as a lack of ambition and a lost chance for great success.

-The reversed card is essentially the character on the card ‘staying in the castle’ for whatever reason.
-Lack of motivation, being happy with their current lot, or fear of failure.
+The Reversed card represents the character 'staying in the castle' for whatever reason: a lack of motivation, complacency with their current lot, or a fear of failure.

-In any of these cases this is a decision that may well be regretted in the future.
-The real reason for the actions will be remembered as lack of ambition and drive.
+In any of these cases, this decision will likely be regretted in the future.
+The root cause of the inaction will be remembered as a lack of ambition and drive.

-The card can also represent wanting success for the wrong reasons, including to be better than your parents or peers, or believing that any dissatisfaction of your current life can be fixed by simply owning more than you currently do.
+The card can also represent wanting success for the wrong reasons.
+This includes striving merely to outdo your parents or peers, or believing that any dissatisfaction in your current life can be fixed simply by owning more than you currently do.

 Card Design Process

-This was a very straight forward card to create although there was a significant underlying problem that changed the way the deck was created via the question ‘how do we differentiate between the Two of Wands and The Three of Wands in a way that is immediately obvious?’
+This was a very straightforward card to create, although it presented a significant underlying problem that changed the way the entire deck was structured.
+The difficulty was: 'How do we differentiate between the Two of Wands and the Three of Wands in a way that is immediately obvious?'

-One of the ideas considered was showing the astrological meaning of the cards, illustrated as an easy to read archetype based on an astrological reading of the planets.
-This resulted in the Astrologia section for every card.
+One idea was to show the astrological meaning of the cards, translating it into an easy-to-read archetype based on planetary alignments.
+This resulted in the creation of the Astrologia section for every card in the deck.

 Final Words

-The card represents a prince or general looking over the battlements of a castle and deciding whether to forge out and seek their own fortune, or stay put in the safety of the castle.
-This is an important ‘either-or’ decision, and the thing that will decide is how passionate and ambitious the question-asker is.
+The card represents a prince or general looking over the battlements, deciding whether to forge out and seek their fortune, or stay put in the safety of the castle.
+This is a vital 'either-or' decision.
+Ultimately, the outcome depends entirely on how passionate and ambitious the seeker truly is.